-Training visits and puppy advice visits do not need a veterinary referral and so please contact me directly to discuss your dog's training requirements.
+- Training visits and puppy advice visits do not need a veterinary referral and so please contact us directly to discuss your dog's training requirements.
 In some cases, a behavioural consultation may be more appropriate and a referral can be arranged.

 Stage 2: Booking a Consultation or Training Visit

-In order to secure the visit, a deposit of £50 for behaviour consultations and £40/45 for training visits is required.
+- In order to secure the visit, a deposit of £50 for behaviour consultations and £30 for a training visit is required.
 This must be paid by cheque or bank transfer on booking the visit.
-The deposit will then be used towards the cost of your consultation, which must be paid in full on the day of your visit.
+The deposit will then be used towards the cost of your visit, which must be paid in full on the day of your visit.

 One to One Training: